jasonkneen/ti-code-fetch-atom/README.md

 open camera
 ```

-then select the text and hit the shortcut key -- and it'll be replaced with the code sample.
+then select the text and hit the shortcut key (Control+Option+H) -- and it'll be replaced with the code sample.